se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 ```

 <!-- TODO: no direct setters could be explained after introducing actions and reducers so that the reader has something to compare to, perhaps in a tip box -->
-There are no direct setters to the store.
-The store is read-only.
 Information in the store is used for various application functionality, such as the App UI.
 For example, based on the array under `todos`, we can render a to-do list of tasks.
 Based on the `visibilityFilter`, the application decides whether to render incompleted tasks.

 The only way to change data in the state is by dispatching an **action**, which is a plain object as well.
 Actions must have a `type` property indicating the type of action being performed.